Chang-Yu-Chang/emergent-coexistence/README.md

 ## Step 2.
 Data wrangling and analysis

-These scripts take data from either the 16S sequences, or those data generated from the command-line as described above.
-These data are clean up and saved in the folder `~/Dropbox/lab/emergent-coexistence/data/temp` with the file name prefix matched to the numbered script that generates it.
+In this step, we take data from either the 16S sequences or those data generated from the command-line as described above.
+These data are cleaned up and stored in the folder `~/Dropbox/lab/emergent-coexistence/data/temp/` with the file name prefix matched to the numbered script that generates it.

+From the raw `.ab1` of 16S Sanger sequences, we aligned the raw reads, identified isolate taxonomy, and matched the community amplicon sequences (ESVs).
+See the Methods section for details.
+The following scripts do what has described.

 ```
 $ cd analysis/